 ENTRY AT AGE 11

-To apply for a place at The Mirfield Free Grammar and Sixth Form, an applicant must complete the Secondary Common Application Form (SCAF) supplied by their home Local Authority and return it as instructed by the Local Authority.
+To apply for a place at The Mirfield Free Grammar (the ‘Academy’), an applicant must complete the Secondary Common Application Form (SCAF) supplied by their home Local Authority and return it as instructed by the Local Authority.
 It is very important that the form is returned by the closing date because forms received after this date will be treated as “late”.
 Late applications are not dealt with until all those received on time have been through the application process.

 If the number of applicants exceeds the number of available places, the following priorities will apply:

-b) children who have an older brother or sister attending from the same address at the date of admission (the younger sibling rule)
+- b) children who have an older brother or sister attending from the same address at the date of admission (the younger sibling rule)

-c) children who live in the Academy’s Priority Admission Area
+- c) children who live in the Academy’s Priority Admission Area

-d) children who live outside the Academy’s Priority Admission Area
+- d) children who live outside the Academy’s Priority Admission Area

 If the requests for admission in the Oversubscription Criteria b) to d) exceed the admission number, priority will be given up to the admission number to children living nearest the Academy.

-.
-The definition of an ‘older brother or sister attending’ means a sibling, half sibling, foster sibling or adopted sibling who is currently in Years 7-11 (inclusive), or is in Year 12, if that child previously attended the Academy in any Years 7-11.
+- The definition of an ‘older brother or sister attending’ means a sibling, half sibling, foster sibling or adopted sibling who is currently in Years 7-11 (inclusive), or is in Year 12, if that child previously attended the Academy in any Years 7-11.
 For the avoidance of doubt, it will not apply to a child who has only attended the Academy’s Sixth Form (Years 12 and/or 13).

 - ‘Live’ means the child’s permanent home at the date when applications close or, if a significant house move is involved, the latest reasonable date before the final allocation of places

-.
-Distance is measured in a straight line from a child’s home address to the school.
+- Distance is measured in a straight line from a child’s home address to the school.
 Measurements are calculated using six-figure National Grid Co-ordinates taken from the National Land and Property Gazetteer.
 This grid reference refers to a point that falls within the permanent building structure corresponding to the address.
 The boundary of the building structure for the address is from Ordnance Survey's MasterMap.
 For smaller, residential properties the grid reference marks a point near the centre of the building.
 For larger properties, like schools with, for example, multiple buildings and large grounds, the grid reference relates to a point inside the main addressable building structure.
 The distance calculated is accurate to within 1 metre.

 Notification of Offer of Place

-The formal offer of a place will come from the Local Authority which will write to Parents/Carers on 1 March, 2018 allocating a single secondary school to their child.
+The formal offer of a place will come from the Local Authority which will write to Parents/Carers on 1 March, 2020 allocating a single secondary school to their child.

-The Mirfield Free Grammar and Sixth Form Multi-Academy Trust will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
+The MFG Academies Trust will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.

-ENTRY AT AGE 16
+ENTRY AT AGE 16 – Mirfield College

 Where particular courses are heavily over-subscribed, the places will be offered to those applicants who have the better performance predicted at GCSE for their subject specific requirements.